|The Budget Crisis and the Former Sex Offender

 looking to comply with the Adam Walsh Act, lawmakers are hoping to use the opportunity to replace an ineffective

-editorial in the Quad City (Iowa) Times stated, “We propose that lawmakers make a swap: Lose the perimeter that doesn’t work
+in the Quad City (Iowa) Times stated, “We propose that lawmakers make a swap: Lose the perimeter that doesn’t work

 and direct the resources toward stepped-up Internet enforcement that does.
-In one bill, each state
+In one bill, each state legislature could end

-and community notification if FDLE is forced to make $18 million in cuts; interestingly, only 44,000 citizens out of a state of
+community notification if FDLE is forced to make $18 million in cuts; interestingly, only 44,000 citizens out of a state of

 16 million people signed up for the state’s email notification system .
 Meanwhile 800,000 Floridian children lack

 health insurance .
-In Utah, Corrections officials asked for $1.27 million to cover the cost of
+In Utah, Corrections officials asked for $1.27 million to cover the cost of incarcerating and treating

 As states look to cut costly provisions from their annual budgets, they may wish to reconsider keeping many existing